 3. Jitbit is already HIPAA-compliant (HIPAA is an American thing that protects medical patients' private healthcare information, which is even more strict than GDPR).
 Which means we already have all the policies and procedures in place: we do have a Data Protection Officer, we do encrypt all the data both when storing AND transferring it, we do have a breach notification procedure, we also perform regular in-house training for all our employees.

 4. Jitbit has less than 250 employees (way less, in fact), which means we don't have to keep records of data processing activities.

-We also have our own Data Processing Agreement which we will provide and sign by request.
+We also have our own Data Processing Agreement template which we will provide and sign upon request.
 Contact our support to get started.